Brunswick Junction, Western Australia: Present day

 Brunswick Junction is mainly known today for dairying, to which a large Friesian cow (nicknamed Daisy) stands testament in a park in the centre of town.
 Peters Creameries produces milk products and cheese from nearby dairy farmers.

 The town also hosts several historic buildings, including the shire hall, Catholic and Anglican churches and railway cottages, and the nearby Beela Valley has a scenic drive which takes in farming country east of the town as well as the Mornington forests.

 The Brunswick Agricultural Show is one of the largest in regional Australia with over 15,000 visitors in October of each year.
 A fashion parade, trade exhibits, arts and crafts and flowers are among the things on offer.

 Transport

 Brunswick Junction is on the South Western Highway, 26 km north-east of Bunbury.
 In town, the South Western Highway carries the name Ommaney Road.
 Brunswick Junction is linked by road to Australind to the west via Clifton Road.

 Railway junction

-The town serves as a stop on the Australind passenger train from Perth to Bunbury on the South Western Railway.
+The Australind passenger train from Perth to Bunbury stops at Brunswick Junction as the penultimate station on the South Western Railway.

 It is a railway junction for the railway line from Collie, and the former railway branch lines that extended further east of Collie.